Amarthgul/InteractiveInspector/README.md

 To add objects for the camera to estimate, create a new field in the `Gazable Object` and drag the object there. **Note that the object need to possess a behavior class that inherited from the `ObjectBehavior` interface**.

+If there are two cameras in the scene, as is the case for some AR/VR applications, check the `dualCamera` checkbox in the `StarGazer` component, and drag the second camera into the `meinCameraZwei` field.

 ## ObjectBehavior Interface